 So, in terms of software, the G-SHOCK takes the limelight.

 App for Management

 Both the smartwatches support their specific companion app.
-For the T-Rex, it’s known as Zepp App (formerly known as the Amazfit App) available both on Android and iOS.
-While for G-SHOCK, the app available is G-SHOCK MOVE available both on Google Play and Apple App Store.
+The T-Rex is known as Zepp App (formerly known as the Amazfit App), available both on Android and iOS.
+While for G-SHOCK, the app available is G-SHOCK MOVE, available both on Google Play and Apple App Store.

-We’re not going in-depth with the App features, as they simply cater almost the same functionality – App management of various logs useful for training, from activity history and analysis to progress verification etc.
+We’re not going in-depth with the App features, as they simply cater the same functionality – App management of various logs useful for training, from activity history and analysis to progress verification, etc.

-Comparisons, never end.
+Comparisons never end.
 However, we’ve covered almost all the important aspects of a smartwatch worth comparing.
-Hope you’d got a better idea of the two wearables.
-If in case you need more information don’t forget to reach out to us in the comments.
+I hope you’d got a better idea of the two wearables.
+If you need more information, don’t forget to reach out to us in the comments.